 Best Budget Travel Cot

-- Recommended Accessories: For even more comfort, we recommend the soft Sleeper mattress, as well as the Bed Me fitted sheet; both measure 120 x 60 cm and are sold separately
+- RECOMMENDED ACCESSORY - For even better comfort Hauck recommend the soft hauck Bed Me fitted sheet measuring 120 x 60 cm; sold separately

 What do I need to consider when buying a travel cot?